 There’s a saying in the fitness community that applies perfectly to real estate agents trying to succeed on social media: “That which gets measured, gets improved.”
 It’s a straightforward formula that most agents ditch in favor of a shotgun approach on social media.

 Social media platforms like YouTube, Twitter, Instagram, and even Pinterest offer free-to-use, professional-level analytics that help you figure out which content your audience responds to and the best time and format for posting it.
-You can even try A/B testing the same content under different conditions.
-Write a post on one subject and then address it again with a video and see which performs better.
+Make use of these tools to increase your engagement and your return on investment (ROI).

 Not every post has to have your mug in it.
-You can create some scroll-stopping infographics in Canva.
-Since you probably get tons of market data in your inbox every day, turn that into an opportunity to connect.
-You can tap into some of the data from the National Association of Realtors (NAR) or check in on your local association for up-to-date industry news and stats.
-Take any data your followers might be interested in and use it to create a stunning infographic in Canva.
+You can create some scroll-stopping infographics in Canva or by using another platform’s templates.
+Tap into some of the data from the National Association of Realtors (NAR) or check in on your local association for up-to-date industry news and stats.
+Take any data your followers might be interested in and use it to create a stunning infographic.
+But don’t just repost what’s already out there.
+Come up with your own conclusions from the data and share them with your audience.

 40 Surprising Real Estate Lead Gen Statistics Every Agent Needs to Know

 You can also use this technique with more evergreen content.
-Create beautiful infographics on the homebuying process, the listing and selling process, what not to do during a transaction, and so many other topics of interest to your client avatar.
+Create beautiful infographics on the homebuying process, the listing and selling process, what not to do during a transaction, and so many other topics of interest to your audience.

-Infographics aren’t the only way to share your knowledge, either.
-Try creating a fun carousel of homebuying or staging tips.
-These slideshows are fun, clickable, and give you ample space to share a lot of information in a ways that are easily digestible for your audience.
+You can create a dazzling carousel of homebuying or staging tips.
+These slideshows are fun and clickable, and give you ample space to share a lot of information in ways that are easily digestible for your audience.

-111 Shocking Real Estate Statistics You Need To Know
+88 Shocking Real Estate Statistics You Need to Know

 14. Post a Mix of Business & Personal Life